facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

 ## Formatting conversation data

-This task code assumes that you've parsed and saved your collected conversations in a simple .jsonl format.
+This task code assumes that you've parsed and saved your collected dialogues in a simple .jsonl format.
 The path to this file should be passed in as `mephisto.blueprint.pairings_filepath=${PATH_TO_FILE}`.

+Note that this format is slightly different than that of chat logs from `eval_model` scripts.
+See information on Fast-ACUTE below for scripts to compile chat logs of the Conversations format into the ACUTE format.

 This is a template of the expected format with the minimal expected fields: